Visualize Real Data Package

 Launching the Processing Step

-Once configured, run:
+Once configured, first run:

 ros2 launch visualize_real_data prepare.launch.py

-NOTE: If orientation is already given, change:
+NOTE: If orientation is already given, change the

 - Rosbags are named using the name of the JSON file used and timestamps (e.g.,